erkincak/erkincak/README.md

 ### Hi there 👋
--🤖 I would like to improve my skills in data , web, SEO , UI/UX and marketing fields.
+-🤖 I would like to improve my skills in data , analytics, finance fields.